$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsection{$U_{1}$ signals}

 Leptoquark pair-production cross sections at the LHC are dominated by QCD dynamics, and thus are largely independent of the leptoquark couplings to fermions.
-Hence, we are able to safely compare with the complete analyses of Refs.~\cite{Cornella:2021sby,Baker:2019sli}.
-A certain model dependence is present in the form of non-minimal couplings to gluons, however these couplings are absent in models where $U_{1}$ has a gauge origin, allowing for a safe comparison with the bounds from $pp\rightarrow U_{1}U_{1}^{*}$ depicted in Fig. 3.3 of \cite{Cornella:2021sby}.
-Current bounds exclude $M_{U_{1}}>1.6\,\mathrm{TeV}$, and the future bound is expected to be $M_{U_{1}}>2.1\,\mathrm{TeV}$ if no NP signal is found during the high-luminosity phase of LHC.
+Therefore, we are able to safely compare with the analyses of Refs.~\cite{Cornella:2021sby,Baker:2019sli}.
+A certain model dependence is present in the form of non-minimal couplings to gluons, however these couplings are absent in models where $U_{1}$ has a gauge origin.
+According to Fig.~3.3 of \cite{Cornella:2021sby}, current bounds over direct production exclude $M_{U_{1}}<1.7\,\mathrm{TeV}$, and the future bound is expected to exclude $M_{U_{1}}<2.1\,\mathrm{TeV}$ if no NP signal is found during the high-luminosity phase of the LHC.